GitLeeRepo/HtmlCssNotes/CssNotes.md

 ## General

-* Use Ids for unique identication of elements
+* Use Ids for unique identification of elements
 * Use Classes for groups of elements
 * Use .classname notation for classes in CSS